galaxyproject/training-material/topics/transcriptomics/tutorials/limma-voom/tutorial.md

 >    {: .solution}
 {: .question}

-Next, scroll down the report to take a look at the **Additional information** and **Summary of experimental data** sections near the bottom.
+Next, scroll down the `Report` to take a look at the **Additional information** and **Summary of experimental data** sections near the bottom.
 It should look similar to below.
-Here you can check that the correct samples have been assigned to the correct groups, what settings were used (e.g. filters, normalisation method) and also how many genes were filtered out due to low expression.
+Here you can check that the correct samples have been assigned to the correct groups, what settings were used (e.g. filters, normalization method) and also how many genes were filtered out due to low expression.

 ![Report summary](../../images/limma-voom/report_summary.png){: width="600px"}